Indonesia - Que ver en Ubud - Danza tradicional Bali

 5. The Tegalalang Rice Terraces

-Another of the most famous places in Ubud and definitely more frequented by tourists are the Tegalalang rice terraces, located 7 km from the center of Ubud.
+Another of the most famous places in Ubud and definitely more frequented by tourists are the Tegalalang rice terraces.
+It is located 7 km from the center of Ubud.
 Surely you have seen in Instagram images of very high swings swinging between rice fields, as most of these photographs and these videos are made in these paddies.

 If you go early in the morning, you can enjoy the place with peace of mind and get lost among the multitude of paths that are among the rice fields.
 On the contrary, if you go at rush hour you might not like to have to waste a good time trying to take a picture where there is nobody.